orenelbaum/babel-plugin-reactivars-solid/docs/guide.md

 So we can use the shorthand syntax like we saw in the example above - `({ $x })`, or we can alternatively do `({ $x: $y })`.
 What you need to actually remember is that if both of those identifiers are prefixed with `$` (or one identifier in shorthand syntax), then we are copying a reactive variable into a reactive property on this object expression.

-Lets see what happens when we omit some of all of the `$` prefixes:
+Lets see what happens when we omit one or both of the `$` prefixes:
 ```js
 ({ $a: $b, $c: d, e: $f, $g, h });